dpalmasan/exercises_app/README.md

 * Keep track of progress
 * Submit custom exercises routines

+# Branching Model Considered

+Since this is a learning project, I am also learning git in the process.
+Since Git branching is a basic yet powerful feature, I am learning it.
+I am also in the attempt of following a good branching model, since this helps development.
+For this particular project I am following [this one](https://nvie.com/posts/a-successful-git-branching-model/ "A successful git branching model").

 ## 2019-02-19

 First commit.
 For now, the app only allows user sign-up and logging.
 I have